Marble or Granite? What are the difference? When and why should you choose marble or granite?

 The differences between marble and granite are a result of their geological origins

-Marble is a sedimentary rock and is formed by the deposition of organic and mineral particles (e.g. mud, shells, seaweeds, minerals ) in different layers within bodies of water, then transformed by weathering and pressure in millions of years.
+It is a sedimentary rock and formed the deposition of organic and mineral particles (e.g. mud, shells, seaweeds, minerals ) in different layers within bodies of water, then transformed by weathering and pressure in millions of years.
 During this process, the sediments discolour and harden, sometimes the original materials are significantly changed.
 That’s how the different types of marble are originated such as Bianco Carrara, Botticino, Nero Marquina, Emperador etc. Being a sedimentary rock, marble is mainly made of calcium carbonate and therefore sensitive to descaling agents.

 The choice of material depends on furnishing details.

+Even though everything is clear so far, the choice between marble and granite is still subject to other factors.
 If you want to furnish a modern building, you can choose between a lot of different granites.
 Those of our customers, who have already visited our large warehouse, know exactly what we are talking about!

 The colour shades of marble are more effective than those of granite.
 Generally, the colours of marble are more brilliant and the different colours can be better combined with each other.
 Just think of a chessboard or geometrical pattern made of marble.